AppZung/react-native-code-push/docs/setup-windows.md

 1. add name space `Microsoft.CodePush` to `App.xaml.cs`

-2. add app version and deployment key to `configMap` at the start of your app's `OnLaunched` method in `App.xaml.cs`.
+2. add app version and release channel public ID to `configMap` at the start of your app's `OnLaunched` method in `App.xaml.cs`.

 ```c#
 using Microsoft.CodePush;